Internet-Draft SCITT Architecture December 2024

 Multiple Issuers can make the same Statement about a single Artifact, affirming multiple Issuers agree.

-At least one identifier for an identity document MUST be included in the protected header of the COSE envelope, as one of x5t, x5chain or kid.
+At least one identifier representing one credential MUST be included in the protected header of the COSE Envelope, as one of x5t, x5chain or kid.
+Additionally, x5chain that corresponds to either x5t or kid identifying the leaf certificate in the included certification path MAY be included in the unprotected header of the COSE Envelope.

-The kid header parameter MUST be present when neither x5t nor x5chain are present.
+The kid header parameter MUST be present when neither x5t nor x5chain is present in the protected header.
 Key discovery protocols are out-of-scope of this document.

 The protected header of a Signed Statement and a Receipt MUST include the CWT Claims header parameter as specified in Section 2 of [CWT_CLAIMS_COSE].
 The CWT Claims value MUST include the Issuer Claim (Claim label 1) and the Subject Claim (Claim label 2) [IANA.cwt].

-A Receipt is a Signed Statement, (cose-sign1), with addition claims in its protected header related to verifying the inclusion proof in its unprotected header.
+A Receipt is a Signed Statement, (COSE_Sign1), with additional Claims in its protected header related to verifying the inclusion proof in its unprotected header.
 See [I-D.draft-ietf-cose-merkle-tree-proofs].

-Figure 1 illustrates a normative CDDL definition for of the protected header for Signed Statements and Receipts.
+Figure 3 illustrates a normative CDDL definition (see [RFC8610]) for of the protected header and unprotected header of Signed Statements and Receipts.

 Signed_Statement = #6.18(COSE_Sign1)